Import field guide

 Optionally, you can also set values for the Member since and Renewal due columns.
 If you don't include columns for these fields, the Member since value will be set to the import date, and the Renewal due value will be set according to the renewal settings for the membership level.

-The Membership enabled column will be automatically set to Yes, and the Membership status will be automatically set to Active when you specify a membership level value.
-If you are importing lapsed members, be sure to set the Membership status column to Lapsed.
+The Membership enabled column will be automatically set to Yes , and the Membership status will be automatically set to Active when you specify a membership level value.
+However, for best results when importing members, you should include a Membership enabled column and set the values for all members to Yes.
+If you are importing lapsed members, be sure to set the Membership status column to Lapsed .

 System fields that cannot be updated